joseeden/joeden/docs/005-Cybersecurity/004-Cryptography/010-Asymmetric-Encryption.md

 This dual-key system allows for secure communication, digital signatures, and secure key exchange without requiring shared secrets.

 <div class="img-center">

 ![](/img/docs/sec+-asymmetric-encryption-example-diagran.png)

 </div>

+## Advantages and Disadvantages

+Advantages:

+- No need to share the private key, reducing the risk of key compromise.
+- Allows for digital signatures and public key infrastructure (PKI).

+Disadvantages:

+- Slower and more resource-intensive than symmetric cryptography.
+- Less efficient for large amounts of data.

 ## Digital Signature